yotamco100/botjitsu/README.md

 `Number` is an integer represented in Hexadecimal format.

-For example, a Fire, Purple, 10 card will be written as: `Fp10`.
+For example, a Fire, Purple, 10 card will be written as: `FpA`.

 ## The Deck
 Since each card is so easily read, a Deck can be easily arranged using a .dcfg file, where each line is a card in DeckConfig syntax.